-Legionella Control International provides a comprehensive range of specialist legionella risk management services developed specifically for the control of Legionnaires’ disease and legionella bacteria in all engineered water systems including hot and cold water systems, cooling systems (cooling towers) and other man-made systems that utilise water.
+Legionella Control International is a world-leading legionella risk management company.
+We are recognised as experts in our specialist areas of operation and provide a comprehensive range of legionella risk management services developed specifically for the control of Legionnaires’ disease and legionella bacteria in ALL engineered water systems including hot and cold water systems, cooling systems (cooling towers) and other man-made systems that utilise water.

 Legionella bacteria, the causative organism for Legionnaires' disease is widespread in the natural environment and is commonly found in natural waters, for example lakes and ponds, where it does not usually cause a problem to human health.